eazzyLEE/nevis-books/README.md

 | `server` | Express `GET /api/clients` (and a health check) |
 | `shared` | `Company` types, month labels, and the sample payload from the brief |

-No CSS framework — tokens in `client/src/styles/tokens.css`, then CSS modules.
+CSS tokens are in `client/src/styles/tokens.css`, then CSS modules.
 Vite proxies `/api` to the Express server.

 ### How the client is split